idvorkin/idvorkin.github.io/_posts/2017-11-04-clean-architecture.markdown

     - software engineering
 ---

-Architecture is the highest level of abstraction that models the software system.
-The architecture is composed of modules, which are in turn composed of code.
-Design, is applied to each of these layers of abstraction, and its success is measured by the cost of building and maintaining the system.
-This book describes how to design each layer of abstraction.
+Architecture is the highest level of abstraction that models a software system.
+The architecture is composed from modules, which are composed from code.
+Design is applied to each of these layers, and when executed successful results in a system that is easy to build and maintain.
+On the topic of architecture, the software industry's use of the word architect is confusing.
+The construction analog of a "software architect" is a "structural engineer" and the software equivalent of a "construction architect" is a product manager.

 <!-- TOC -->